plumj-am/asm/NOTES.md

 alongside my actual numbers so I switch to `movzx`.
 Idk yet if this is 100% correct but from what I know so far it's good.

+Data in the `section .bss` section does not take up space in the executable file unline the `section .data` section which stores static data.